Milesjpool/milesjpool.github.io/README.md

 <a href="http://milesjpool.github.io">My First Website</a>
 ================

-This is my first ever own website, created courtesy of <a href="https://pages.github.com/">github pages</a>.
+This is my first ever own website, created using <a href="https://pages.github.com/">GitHub Pages</a>.